Altium-Designer-addons/scripts-libraries/Scripts - PCB/PCBObjectInspector/README.md

 - `TurnOffAdvanceSnapping` : Turns **OFF** the `AdvanceSnapping` property of PCB Text strings.
 For debugging.
 - `TurnOnAdvanceSnapping` : Turns **ON** the `AdvanceSnapping` property of PCB Text strings.
 Can fix certain text snap point and justification issues.
 - `MeasureThicknessBetween` : Measures board thickness between two objects on different layers, or between start and stop layers of multilayer pads or vias.
 Thickness measurement includes thickness of metal layers *between* start and stop layers.
+- `LayerStackSummary` : Demonstrates getting a list of all layers from top to bottom in the stackup with a custom formatted summary and the layer objects themselves.

 ## Change log
-- 2023-12-21 by Ryan Rutledge : v0.31 - some polishing; added ability to measure board thickness between layers
+- 2023-12-21 by Ryan Rutledge : v0.31 - some polishing; added function to measure board thickness between layers; added function to build a list of stackup layer objects from a given start to stop layer
 - 2023-12-20 by Ryan Rutledge : v0.30 - fixed some bugs; changed layer numbers to strings; added function to determine the layers a pad or via has wired connections on (working on this for ReturnViaCheck script, but this script makes for easy testing and debugging of utility functions)
 - 2023-12-19 by Ryan Rutledge : v0.20 - added ePolyObject, eRegionObject, eComponentBodyObject, and eDimensionObject to inspector
 - 2023-12-18 by Ryan Rutledge : v0.11 - added eArcObject, eComponentObject, eFillObject, and ePadObject to inspector; rebuilt track and via messages; changed several integers like pad shape to their enum names